TheAirship/LoggrJack/README.md

     * *Microsoft IIS logs* - IIS logs are located by default in the %SystemDrive%\inetpub\logs\LogFiles directory and may have filenames like 'W3SVC1\ex190411.log' or 'u_ex210220.log'.
 If this directory is empty or doesn't exist, check the logging configuration in IIS Manager to see if an alternative location was defined.
 You can learn more about IIS log file configurations here: https://docs.microsoft.com/en-us/iis/configuration/system.applicationhost/sites/sitedefaults/logfile/

 * Why were these log types chosen?
-    * Because they typically include valuable authentication and event data that could provide insight into, or bring attention, to a security incident.
+    * Because they typically include valuable authentication and event data that could provide insight into - or bring attention to - a security incident.
 This data isn't always easy to comprehend, and usually does not include geolocation information that can help identify suspicious or unusual activity.

 * Can / should I modify log files before I pass them to LoggrJack?
-    * LoggrJack expects each logs to be in the default format without any manipulation (e.g., deleted rows, added or removed text).
+    * LoggrJack expects each log to be in the default format without any manipulation (e.g., deleted rows, added or removed text).
 Passing custom log formats will likely result in errors or unexpected results.
 If you want to omit certain data from log output, use LoggrJack's filter and exclude functions.

-* Does LoggrJack require an Internet connection to complete analysis of my logs?
+* Does LoggrJack require an Internet connection to complete log analysis?
-    * In short, no. LoggrJack uses your Internet connection to determine your current country (as part of log analysis), to execute WHOIS lookups, and to pull down data from the Have I Been Pwned API.
+    * In short, no. LoggrJack uses your Internet connection to determine your current country (as part of log analysis), to execute WHOIS lookups, and to pull data from the Have I Been Pwned API.
 If you don't want to connect to the Internet, or a connection is unavailable...
         * Do not use verbosity level -vvv with Detailed Analysis mode
         * Do not use the -p parameter to query Have I Been Pwned
         * Manually override the geolocation warning function by passing your current country as an argument with the -w parameter, as shown below:

-        `$ python LoggrJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -w "Great Britain"`
+        `$ python LoggrJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -w "England"`

 * Some of my geolocation results say "unknown city, unknown region".
 Is that normal?
-    * IP geolocation information changes constantly, and it isn't always 100% accurate.
+    * Yes.
+IP geolocation information changes constantly, and it isn't always 100% accurate.
 Be sure to use the most current MaxMind database available, and understand that you aren't going to get an exact city, region, and country result every time.

-* It looks like I'm experiencing repeated attacks from country X. Should I contact their government?
+* It looks like I'm experiencing repeated attacks from country X. Should I contact someone about that?
     * Attribution is hard.
 Just because the source IP of an event geolocates to a specific country doesn't mean that's actually where the event originated.
 Geolocation information is provided to help spot unusual or suspicious activity, not to catch a bad actor.

-* What do I do if I keep get an error or unusual results while using LoggrJack?
+* What do I do if I get an error or unusual results while using LoggrJack?
     * Log formats may change periodically, and my coding is far from perfect.
 If you encounter bugs or unexpected results, please submit an issue on GitHub.

 * What version of MaxMind's GeoIP products should I use with LoggrJack?
     * LoggrJack was written using the free MaxMind GeoLite2 City database in mmdb format.
 Other MaxMind GeoLite2 databases and GeoIP products may still work with LoggrJack, especially at lower verbosity levels.
 GeoLite2 databases in CSV format have not been tested; make sure you download the mmdb format.

-* What operating systems / Python versions is LoggrJack compatible with?
+* What operating systems / Python versions should I use with LoggrJack?
     * The LoggrJack Python script can run on many different Linux distros, macOS, and Windows, as long as Python 3 and all necessary dependencies are installed.
 It was written in Python 3, and tested primarily on 3.9.0.
 The LoggrJack Windows EXE was tested on Windows 10.
 NOTE: Use of the Windows EXE does not require Python 3 to be installed.

 * Does LoggrJack have a log size limitation?